Hollis Bromley is a Partner and a member of the firm’s Insurance Practice.

 - May 2016, “Puzzling Your Way Through an Insurance Contract”, CLEBC, Author and Presenter

-- September 2015, “Renewed Faith”, Canadian Underwriter, Co-Authored with Bruno De Vita
+- September 2015, “Renewed Faith”, Canadian Underwriter, Co-authored with B. De Vita

 - Spring 2015, “More Open Interpretation?”
 Canadian Underwriter, Author

-- August/September 2014, “The Mortgage Clause: Insurers and Adjusters Shouldn’t Overlook the Role of the Standard Mortgage Clause in the Property Insurance Policy”, Claims Canada, Co-Authored with Bruno De Vita
+- August/September 2014, “The Mortgage Clause: Insurers and Adjusters Shouldn’t Overlook the Role of the Standard Mortgage Clause in the Property Insurance Policy”, Claims Canada, Co-authored with B. De Vita

-- April 2014, “Misrepresentation and Material Non-Disclosure – Avoiding Pitfalls”, Canadian Underwriter, Co-authored with Bruno De Vita
+- April 2014, “Misrepresentation and Material Non-Disclosure – Avoiding Pitfalls”, Canadian Underwriter, Co-authored with B. De Vita

 - June 12, 2012, “Reasonable Expectations Post-Progressive Homes”, Canadian Defence Lawyers Conference (Toronto), Presenter

-- September 27, 2011, “Insurance Coverage Potpourri”, Canadian Defence Lawyers Conference (Vancouver) Co-Presented with Bruno De Vita
+- September 27, 2011, “Insurance Coverage Potpourri”, Canadian Defence Lawyers Conference (Vancouver) Co-presented with B. De Vita

-- June 2010, “The Decision is in the Bag: A Recent Win for Insurers on CGL Coverage”, Claims Canada, Co-Authored with Bruno De Vita
+- June 2010, “The Decision is in the Bag: A Recent Win for Insurers on CGL Coverage”, Claims Canada, Co-authored with B. De Vita

-- September 2008, “Allocation of Defence Costs”, Continuing Legal Education Society of British Columbia, Insurance Law Conference, Co-Presented with Bruno De Vita
+- September 2008, “Allocation of Defence Costs”, Continuing Legal Education Society of British Columbia, Insurance Law Conference, Co-presented with B. De Vita

-- “Understanding the Duty and Right to Defend”, Adjuster’s Quarterly, Co-Authored with Bruno De Vita
+- “Understanding the Duty and Right to Defend”, Adjuster’s Quarterly, Co-authored with B. De Vita

 - A regular contributor to AHBL’s Insurance Law Blog